eNeRGy164/blog/src/posts/2010-01-06-blog-now-running-on-wordpress.md

   - WordPress
 ---

-After having major, and unsolvable, problems with [MovableType](https://movabletype.org/) (MovableType was causing segfaults in Perl) for over half a year I finally switched to WordPress for hosting my blog.
+After having major, and unsolvable, problems with [MovableType][MOVABLETYPE] (MovableType was causing segfaults in Perl) for over half a year I finally switched to WordPress for hosting my blog.

-I did consider SharePoint Server 2010 for hosting my blog, but the out-of-the-box support is nowhere near the possibilities with [WordPress](https://wordpress.org/) (or any other major blogging framework).
+I did consider SharePoint Server 2010 for hosting my blog, but the out-of-the-box support is nowhere near the possibilities with [WordPress][WORDPRESS] (or any other major blogging framework).

 <!--more-->

 ## Configuration

-After trying some themes, I settled for the "Paperpunch Theme" by [The Theme Foundry](https://thethemefoundry.com/).
+After trying some themes, I settled for the "Paperpunch Theme" by [The Theme Foundry][THEME_FOUNDRY].

 This is completed with the following plugins: